thorlindberg/snippets/README.md

-## Code patterns
-A collection of code patterns from my experience with various programming languages.
+A collection of code snippets from my experience with various programming languages.

 ### Swift / SwiftUI